 The parties are two hours long, with agendas varying by age group.
 For preschoolers, there is free build time, crafts, circle time and a themed build (think My Little Pony, Teenage Mutant Ninja Turtles, Zoo Animals).
 Then there’s time for cake and drinks, which you bring yourself.
 You will also get to complete a mini-build project that the kids will get to take home.
 For kids age 5+, there are mini-challenges, mat activities (quiz and obstacle course), a theme build, and the same cake/drink/mini-build project to take home.

 Cost and how it works at BrickSpace:

-Due to Covid-19 precautions, BrickSpace is taking reservations for smaller in-person socially spaced or virtual birthday parties.
 A BrickSpace party package includes 75 minutes of themed building activities, 30 minutes in the party room for cake and drinks (bring your own), 15 minutes of free play, one completed project party favor to take home.
-It costs $250 for the first 10 child guests and $20 for each additional child guest.
+It costs $300 for the first 10 child guests and $30 for each additional child guest.
 Parents just have to bring cake and drinks.

 Cost and how it works at Bricks and Minifigs:

 - 6 participants: $115

 - Additional Participants: $15 each for a max of 10 people

 - FYI they’re often booked out several months in advance

 Check their website for more information>